abidh/llvm-project/flang/docs/DebugGeneration.md

 !8 = !DIBasicType(tag: DW_TAG_base_type, name: "integer" ...)
 ```

-In assumed shape case, the rank can be determined from the type.
-This allows
+In assumed shape case, the rank can be determined from the FIR's `SequenceType`.
-us to generate a DISubrange in each dimension.
+This allows us to generate a `DISubrangeAttr` in each dimension.

 #### Assumed Rank